MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/use-group-policy-to-deploy-known-issue-rollback.md

 ## Using Group Policy to apply a KIR to a single device

-To use Group Policy to apply a KIR to a single local device, follow these steps:
+To use Group Policy to apply a KIR to a single device, follow these steps:

 1. Download the KIR policy definition MSI file to the device.
    > [!IMPORTANT]